 - Reduced Risk of NASDAQ Delisting.
-As we have previously disclosed, we received a staff determination letter from NASDAQ stating that our Common Stock should be delisted because the issuance of Series B Convertible Preferred Stock and the Convertible Notes in connection with the Restructuring without prior stockholder approval violated NASDAQ Listing Rules 5635(b) and 5635(d) and raised public interest concerns under NASDAQ Listing Rule 5101.
+As we have previously disclosed, we received a staff determination letter from NASDAQ stating that our Common Stock should be delisted because the issuance of Series B Convertible Preferred Stock and the Convertible Notes without prior stockholder approval violated NASDAQ Listing Rules 5635(b) and 5635(d) and raised public interest concerns under NASDAQ Listing Rule 5101.
 We also received an additional staff determination letter stating that because the closing bid price of our Common Stock was under \$1.00 for 30 consecutive business days a deficiency exists under NASDAQ Listing Rule 5450(a).
-We have appealed these determinations and, as of October 17, 2011, are awaiting a decision from a NASDAQ hearing panel.
-We intend to file a Form 8-K promptly after we receive a decision from the NASDAQ hearing panel and the contents of that Form 8-K are incorporated herein by reference. - If our appeal is successful and we remain listed on the NASDAQ stock market, the Reverse Stock Split would be effected in an attempt to maintain a price per share sufficient to satisfy the \$1.00 minimum bid price requirements for listing our Common Stock on the NASDAQ stock market. - Facilitate Relisting on a National Securities Exchange.
-As of October 17, 2011, our Common Stock was listed in the NASDAQ stock market.
+We have appealed these determinations and are awaiting a decision from a NASDAQ hearing panel.
+We intend to file a Form 8-K promptly after we receive a decision from the NASDAQ hearing panel and the contents of that Form 8-K are incorporated herein by reference. - If our appeal is successful and we remain listed on the NASDAQ stock market, the Reverse Stock Split would be effected in an attempt to maintain a price per share sufficient to satisfy the \$1.00 minimum bid price requirements for listing our Common Stock on the NASDAQ stock exchange. - Facilitate Relisting on a National Securities Exchange.
 If our Common Stock is delisted from the NASDAQ stock market, we intend to file an application to relist our Common Stock on another national securities exchange.
-Eligibility for listing on a national securities exchange is subject to a number of criteria, such as public float, minimum share price, number of stockholders, market capitalization and other factors.
+Eligibility for listing on a national securities exchange is subject to a number of criteria, such as public float, minimum share price, number of Stockholders, market capitalization and other factors.
 We believe that the Reverse Stock Split will facilitate our efforts to satisfy these eligibility requirements and relist our Common Stock on a national securities exchange.

-Effects of the Reverse Stock Split and Authorized Share Reduction
+Effects of the Reverse Stock Split

 Reduction of Shares Held by Individual Holders of Common Stock.
-After the effective date of the proposed Reverse Stock Split, each holder will own fewer shares of Common Stock.
+After the effective date of the proposed Reverse Stock Split, each Stockholder will own fewer shares of Common Stock.
 However, the proposed Reverse Stock Split will affect all holders of Common Stock uniformly and will not affect any holder of Common Stock's percentage ownership interest in the Company, except to the extent that the Reverse Stock Split results in any holder of Common Stock owning a fractional share as described below.
 Proportionate voting rights and other rights of the holders of Common Stock will not be affected by the proposed Reverse Stock Split (other than as a result of the payment of cash in lieu of fractional shares).
 For example, a holder of 2% of the voting power of the outstanding shares of Common Stock immediately prior to the Reverse Stock Split would continue to hold 2% of the voting power of the outstanding shares of Common Stock immediately after the Reverse Stock Split.
 The number of holders of Common Stock of record would not be affected by the Reverse Stock Split (except to the extent that any holder of Common Stock holds only a fractional share interest and receives cash for such interest after the Reverse Stock Split).
 However, if the Reverse Stock Split is implemented, it will increase the number of holders of Common Stock who own "odd lots" of less than 100 shares of Common Stock.
 Brokerage commissions and other costs of transactions in odd lots may be higher than the costs of transactions of more than 100 shares of Common Stock.